LorenDB/muziko/README.md

 Muziko is an app designed to help you practice playing any musical instrument.
 It does so by taking all the songs you know and giving you a list of songs every day based on how well you know each song.

+## How it works

+Muziko works more or less on the principle of spaced repetition; however, the approach is unique enough to warrant a full explanation.

+When you start Muziko, you will need to enter the name of your instrument.
+Once done, you can enter as many songs as you would like into Muziko.
+You will be asked for the song name and your level of proficiency (low, medium, or high).
+Muziko will then give you a list of songs every day (by default, 5 songs) to practice.
+The song choosing algorithm works as follows:

+- Low proficiency songs are practiced daily.
+- Medium proficiency songs are practiced several times per week.
+- High proficiency songs are not practiced at a fixed interval; instead, Muziko cycles through them at the rate of 1-2 per day.
+The more high proficiency songs you have, the longer it will take you to cycle through them all.

+Muziko also lets you store links to aid your practice; for example, you might save a link to a jam track YouTube video or to an online learning platform for each song.

 ## Get the app

 Muziko is available for Android devices (and Chromebooks) on the [Google Play Store](https://play.google.com/store/apps/details?id=dev.lorendb.muziko).